-It will be an early holiday celebration for college football fans when the milestone 90th annual Heisman Trophy ceremony honors a new college football champion this year on December 14th.
+It was an early holiday celebration for college football fans when the milestone 90th annual Heisman Trophy ceremony honored a new college football champion this year on December 14th.

-Very early contenders for the 2024 Heisman Trophy include (left to right) Oregon's Dillon Gabriel,
+Top contenders for the 2024 Heisman Trophy included (left to right)

 DID YOU KNOW? - Heisman Trophy trivia & fun facts